sebastian-zieba/PACMAN/joss/paper.md

 - **Wavelength calibration**: We create a reference spectrum out of the throughput of the respective grism (G102 or G141) and a stellar model.
 The user can decide if they want to download a stellar spectrum from MAST for that or just use a black body spectrum.
-This template will be then used for the wavelength calibration.
+This template will be then used for the wavelength calibration of the WFC3 spectra.
-We also determine the position of the star in the direct images which are often taken at the start of HST orbits to create an initial guess for the wavelength solution using the know dispersion of the grism.
+We also determine the position of the star in the direct images which are commonly taken at the start of HST orbits to create an initial guess for the wavelength solution using the know dispersion of the grism.
 Using the reference spectrum as a template, we determine a shift and scaling in wavelength-space that minimizes the difference between it and the first spectrum in the visit.
 This first exposure in the visit in then used as the template for the following exposures in the visit.